openbridge/openbridge.github.io/pipeline.md

-# Documentation · Data Pipeline
+# Documentation · Data Bridges

 You're looking at the docs for the Openbridge Data Pipeline product!
 The Pipeline product allows non-technical users a simple and automated toolset to deliver, process and store data of all sizes to a private warehouse.
 Let's dive in.